arghosh/arghosh.github.io/_pages/about.md

 **My Biased Personal Views**

-My broad goal is to learn anything and everything and avoid introducing **any** human domain knowledge in the learning framework (apology to many great minds).
+My broad goal is to learn *anything and everything* and avoid introducing **any** human domain knowledge in the learning framework (apologies to many great minds).
 In *most cases*, I am influenced by [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
 Stay foolish and let the *Data* speak!
 Opinions expressed are solely my own and do not express the views or opinions of my employer.

 **Research Interest**
   * Meta Learning, Differentiable Optimization Layers, Bi-level Optimization